solidity-docs/es-spanish/docs/control-structures.rst

 potencialmente, diferentes tipos cuyo tamaño es constante en tiempo de compilación.
 Esas tuplas pueden ser usadas para retornar múltiples valores al mismo tiempo.
 Pueden ser asignarse a variables recién declaradas o variables preexistentes ( o LValues en general).

-Solidity internally allows tuple types, i.e. a list of objects of potentially different types whose number is a constant at compile-time.
-Those tuples can be used to return multiple values at the same time.
-These can then either be assigned to newly declared variables or to pre-existing variables (or LValues in general).

 Tuples no son tipos propios en Solidity, Se pueden usar para formar agrupaciones sintácticas de expresiones.